 Price: There is no entry fee required to visit the Lohagad Fort.

 Located around 35 kilometers away from Pune, this serene tourist spot is a perfect getaway for nature lovers, away from the bustle of city life.
 The peaceful lake is surrounded by the Sahyadri Mountain ranges on all sides, contributing to the beauty of the scenery.

 The best activity to enjoy here is camping.
 One of the popular things to do in Pune, for kids, is camping.
 Given such a safe and spectacular setup, amidst the lap of nature, this site is frequently visited.
 Rent a cottage by the lake, have a barbeque or even a bonfire party- one is spoilt for choice here.
 The Mulshi Lake and Dam makes one of the best places to visit in Pune for kids if visited during the monsoon weather, although summers here are not too bad either.

 Timing: 09.00 AM- 06.00PM on all days of the week.

 Price: There is no entry fee required to visit the Lake and Dam.

 Della Adventure Park

-Adventure of the Della Adventure Park and Resorts, this adventure park is a thrilling entertainment sector tailored for extreme sport enthusiasts.
+Della Adventure park is one of the amazing kids entertainment places in Pune.
+This adventure park is a thrilling entertainment sector tailored for extreme sport enthusiasts.
 Bikers can have the time of their lives riding Dirt Bikes, Quad Bikes, and Buggies through slush filled tracks.